pervelaHemanth23/Obstacle-Course/README.md

 ### DOWNLOADING THE GAME

 There are 3 versions of Android available in the Repo.
-Feel free to try all or you can directly download the FINAL1.apk The PC Version can be accessed by extracting the *.zip* file named *Obstacle Course PC.zip*
+Feel free to try all or you can directly download the FINAL 1.apk The PC Version can be accessed by extracting the *.zip* file named *Obstacle Course PC.zip*